 First, let’s start by calculating the accuracy of your mechanical watch on Toolwatch.io to get a reference measure without needing a timing machine.
 You want to know if your watch is running too slow or too fast in order to correct it accordingly.

 As you might already know, the oscillating spring is almost doing 5 millions vibrations a week without the help of any electrical power!
 All this activity can damage components over time with oils eventually drying.
 You should as well keep your watch clean, your timepieces need the utmost care and ultimately this will also impact the way your watch is running.

 Regulating the accuracy of a mechanical watch

-Following your watch accuracy result obtained on Toolwatch.io, three cases can be described if your accuracy is not between the -10/+10spd (sec per day) range.
+Following your watch accuracy result obtained using the Toolwatch app, three cases can be listed if your accuracy is not between the -10/+10spd (sec per day) range.
 As a reminder, usually we consider accuracy within that range to be acceptable but this can be challenged depending on the certification of your watches.

 - Your watch is losing time (between -20spd and -10spd):

-In this case, to gain more seconds per day, you need to lay the watch flat for a few hours.
-Put the dial uppermost.
+In this case, you are looking to gain more seconds per day.
+The recommendation is to lay the watch flat for a few hours so that the dial is put uppermost.

 - Your watch in running a bit too fast (between +10spd and +25spd):

-To lose a few seconds per day in order to compensate.
-You will there need to put the watch vertically on the case side, with the crown downwards.
+Here, you are looking to lose a few seconds per day in order to compensate.
+You will there need to put the watch vertically on the case side, with the crown facing downwards.

 - Your watch is running way too fast (above +25spd):